humdingerb/quicklaunch/ReadMe.md

 *   Scroll to original location in the app list instead of jumping to the top after adding to the ignore list.
 *   Updated icon to show three app cubes as Q stroke.
 *   Localization for German, Dutch, Japanese, Polish.

+**0.9.11** - _--2015:_

+*   Add "Open app's location" to the context menu.
+*   Have the windows always on top of every other app.
+*   Add horizontal stroke below every list item.
+*   Cosmetics on resizing window so the height won't jump.